azgard88odin/ssh_certificates/README.md

 2. Create a self-signed Root Certificate
 3. Establish Root Private Key as the HostKey
 4. Establish Root Certificate as the HostCertificate
 5. Establish the Chain of Authority
+6. Edit /etc/hosts
-6. Verify the Trust
+7. Verify the Trust
-7. Sign Sub CA Certificate
+8. Sign Sub CA Certificate
-8. Pass on chain of authority
+9. Pass on chain of authority
-9. Go Offline
+10. Go Offline

 #### Sub CA
 1. Generate Key Pair